facebook/react-native-website/docs/alert.md

 ---

-### Buttons
+### AlertButton

-Array of objects containing Alert buttons configuration.
+An object describing the configuration of a button in the alert.

 | Type             |
 | ---------------- |